TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 Your game will be played round by round.
 You will write a function that takes the human and computer player choices as arguments, plays a single round, increments the round winner's score and logs a winner announcement.

 1. Create a new function named `playRound`.
-1. Define two parameters for `playRound`: `playerChoice` and `computerChoice`.
+1. Define two parameters for `playRound`: `humanChoice` and `computerChoice`.
 Use these two parameters to take the human and computer choices as arguments.
-1. Make your function's `playerSelection` parameter case-insensitive so that players can input "rock", "ROCK", "RocK", or other variations.
+1. Make your function's `humanSelection` parameter case-insensitive so that players can input "rock", "ROCK", "RocK", or other variations.
 1. Write the code for your `playRound` function to `console.log` a string value representing the round winner, such as: "You lose!
 Paper beats Rock".
 1. Increment the `humanScore` or `computerScore` variable based on the round winner.